pablodecm/phd_thesis/src/101_chapter_1.md

-For those physical processes that could happen as a product of a proton-proton collision, under the assumption of validity of a particular theoretical model, their total expected rate of ocurrence is one the most relevant quantities to be predicted.
-To ease its experimental interpretation, the rate of ocurrence of certain process is commonly expressed as as cross section $\sigma$, which has dimensions of area and is typically expressed in submultiples of barn ($1 \textrm{barn} = 10^{-28} \textrm{m}^2$).
+For those physical processes that could happen as a product of a proton-proton collision, under the assumption of validity of a particular theoretical model, their total expected rate of ocurrence is one the most relevant quantities to predict and compare with observation.
+To ease its experimental interpretation, the rate of ocurrence of certain process is commonly expressed as as a cross section $\sigma$, which has dimensions of area and is typically expressed in submultiples of barn ($1 \textrm{barn} = 10^{-28} \textrm{m}^2$).
 The advantage of cross sections over rates is that their value is independent from the density